How do I become a member?

-How does MAG interact with county medical societies?
+How does MAG interact with county medical societies in the state?

-A physician from outside the state of Georgia may join MAG as long as they have a current Georgia medical license and meet the basic rules of membership as stated in the bylaws.
-The bylaws state that an Active Member must hold a medical degree and A) be licensed to practice medicine in the State of Georgia; or B) be employed as an intern, resident or fellow in a hospital or institution whose internship, residency or fellowship program is approved by the Georgia Composite Medical Board or any predecessor or successor body authorized to license Doctor of Medicine; or C) be employed as a commissioned medical officer in any of the armed forces of the United States or in the United States Public Health Service, Veterans Administration of Indian Service.
+A physician can join MAG as long as they have a current Georgia medical license and meet the basic rules of membership.
+According to MAG’s bylaws, an “active” member must have a medical degree and be licensed to practice medicine in Georgia or be employed as an intern, resident or fellow in a hospital or institution whose internship, residency or fellowship program is approved by the Georgia Composite Medical Board or any predecessor or successor body authorized to license Doctor of Medicine or be employed as a commissioned medical officer in any of the armed forces of the U.S. or in the U.S. Public Health Service, Department of Veterans Affairs and the Indian Health Service.

-I just moved from another state and was a member of that state's medical association.
-Do I need to pay dues to join MAG?
+If I move to Georgia and I was a member of another state medical association at the time, do I need to pay dues to join MAG?

-MAG's website contains a ‘Find a physician’ feature where anyone can look up MAG members by specialty and location.
+Yes, MAG's website has a ‘Find a physician’ feature that enables Georgians to search for MAG member physicians by specialty and location.

-How do I become more active in MAG?
+How can I become more involved at MAG?

-How do I get involved in the legislative process?
+How can I get involved in the legislative process in Georgia?